-Green vs gold CBD oil.
-Does CBD colour affect quality?
+Green vs gold CBD oil: Does colour affect quality & why our CBD oil is green

 It's one of the most frequently asked questions in the cannabis community: What does the colour of CBD oil mean?
 If you’re a CBD regular, you’ll know that not all CBD oil is created equal.
 Quality and CBD oil colour can vary hugely from brand to brand.
 But if you’re new to CBD, navigating the space of CBD and colour can be confusing to say the least.